bjaspan/epoll-test/README.md

 unix-domain.cc tests epoll edge triggering with a Unix domain listening socket.
 The results are not what I expect.

-# Background
+# Setup

 My understanding of epoll edge-triggering is that it returns an event only when the underlying state changes.
 If data arrives on a fd, you get an EPOLLIN event.
 But if more data arrives on the fd before all the previous data has been read, you do NOT get another EPOLLIN event.
-You first have to read the socket until you get EGAIN/EWOULDBLOCK; then any newly arrived data will trigger another EPOLLIN.
+You first have to read the fd until you get EAGAIN/EWOULDBLOCK; then any newly arrived data will trigger another EPOLLIN.

 For a listening socket, a pending connection triggers EPOLLIN.
 I would expect a second connection arriving before the first one is accept()ed not to trigger another EPOLLIN with edge triggering, but apparently it does.

+Is this correct behavior?
+Will it always happen?

 # Smoking gun